Image credit: Coyuchi

 This post contains some affiliate links, which means if you make a purchase, EcoCult receives a small percentage of the sale price.
 Some brands may have paid a small fee to be featured.
 We only recommend brands that we truly believe in.
 Support our editorial work by supporting them!

-Whether you’re looking for standard comfy sweats, chic sleepshirts, or spacious, flowy nightgowns, we’ve rounded up the best ethical, sustainable, organic pajama and loungewear brands below.
+Whether you’re looking for standard comfy sweats, chic sleepshirts, or spacious, flowy nightgowns, we’ve rounded up the best ethical, sustainable, organic pajamas and sleepwear brands below.

-What to Look for in Eco-Friendly Sleep and Loungewear
+What to Look for in Eco-Friendly Pajamas and Sleepwear

-Environmentally-conscious manufacturing: The processes involved in creating textiles, especially high-performing ones, are often pretty harsh on the environment, using lots of water, chemicals, and energy, and leaving behind waste.
+Environmentally-conscious manufacturing: The processes involved in creating textiles are often pretty harsh on the environment, using lots of water, chemicals, and energy, and leaving behind waste.
 Look for brands that are using more earth-friendly processes that reduce their impact.

 Fair labor and transparency: As with everything you buy, check for fair labor practices.
 Look for brands that prioritize transparency (do they tell you where their apparel is made?) and certifications like Fair Trade and SA8000.

 (In the market for eco-friendly undies too?
 Check out this post.)